Publications

 United P.C. - February 2021

-For anyone wanting to understand trauma, this story is told through the perspective of a therapist seeking therapy to find respite from the distressing impact of trauma.
-Her narrative challenges the myths of dissociative splitting and expectations of therapy.
+For anyone wanting to understand trauma, this story is told through the perspective of a

 Why so different now? - p.p.
 75-76